cms-opendata-workshop/workshop-lesson-tagandprobe/_episodes/03-sidebandsubtraction.md

 ## Preparing files

-Firstly, we need to get the code.
-Type on your terminal;
+First, we need to get the code.
+On your terminal type:

 ~~~
 git clone -b sideband https://github.com/allanjales/efficiency_tagandprobe